nyaruka/confmodel/docs/api.rst

 =================
-API Documentation
+API documentation
 =================

-.. automodule:: confmodel.config
+.. module:: confmodel.config

+These are some classes that live in :mod:`confmodel.config`.

+TODO: Clean this up a bit.

+.. autoclass:: confmodel.config.Config
    :show-inheritance:
    :members:
-      Config

 Fields
 ======

-TODO: Document fields.
+TODO: Document more fields.
 Maybe these need to be in their own module?

-.. automodule:: confmodel.config
+.. autoclass:: confmodel.config.ConfigField
    :show-inheritance:
    :members:
-      ConfigField

 Exceptions
 ==========

+These are some classes that live in :mod:`confmodel.errors`.

 .. automodule:: confmodel.errors
+   :show-inheritance:
    :members:

 Interfaces
 ==========

+These are some interfaces that live in :mod:`confmodel.interfaces`.

+..
+We can't cross-reference interfaces. :-(
+.. _IConfigData:

 .. automodule:: confmodel.interfaces
    :members: